garcias/sheets-functions/posts/innerjoin.md

 ### Solution using modern array-based formulas, generalizes to any-size tables

-Coming to this question after the advent of array-based formulas like `MAP`, `BYROW`, `LAMBDA`, etc., which seem to be faster than Apps Script functions when less than 10<sup>6</sup> cells are involved.
-I want to offer an alternative solution that generalizes to variable table size and does not require "string hacking", for people who need such features.
-(I loved string-hacking approaches back when they were the only option, but [doubleunary](https://stackoverflow.com/users/13045193) pointed out that they [convert numeric types to strings and cause undesirable side effects](https://stackoverflow.com/a/76126924).)
+Coming to this question after the advent of array-based formulas like `MAP`, `BYROW`, `LAMBDA`, etc., which seem to be faster than Apps Script functions (when less than 10<sup>6</sup> cells are involved).
+I want to offer an alternative solution that uses only formulas, and does not require "string hacking" (1), because some people need such features.
+This solution will work on tables with different shapes.

 **Definitions.** In your example, we'll assume Table A is `TableA!A1:B3` and Table B is `TableB!A1:B5`, and we're going to use `LET` to define four variables for clarity: